 Using History Room Resources

 History Room resources can provide an excellent starting point for research into many aspects of Holyoke history.
-All materials must be used onsite during our open hours.
+All materials must be used onsite.
 Before your visit, please review these guidelines for using the collections.
 Following these guidelines helps us ensure long term public access to these materials.

 Access to Collections

-All items must be used in the History Room and may not be borrowed or checked out.
-No exceptions.
+Items from the collections may not be borrowed or checked out.
 Please see our Duplication policies if you need copies of any items for study.

 The microfilm edition of The Holyoke Transcript and Transcript-Telegram from 1882-1993 is available for viewing during regular Reading Room hours without an appointment.
-Users may be limited to 1 hour of microfilm reader use if others are waiting.
-All microfilm readers allow fee-based printing.
+Occasionally, users may be limited to 1 hour of microfilm reader use if others are waiting.
+All microfilm readers allow printing for a small fee.
+One microfilm reader also allows saving newspaper page images to PDF or JPG.

 Two public access computers are available in the History Room for online historical and genealogical research.
-Time limits apply.
 Thanks to the Friends of the Holyoke Public Library, patrons may now access Ancestry Library Edition from any HPL computer.
+Regular Library computer time limits apply.
+If you are an out-of-state visitor and unable to log into our computers, let a History Reading Room staff member know.

 Assistance and Guidelines